GaziRiad/portfolio-camille-v2/readme.md

 /////////////////////////////////////////////////////////////

 1 - For the Highlights, you add a similar block inside of a section-container:
---- If you want a background, add highlights-bg alongise the class template-section div.
+--- If you want a background color, add highlights-bg alongise the class template-section.

     <div class="highlights-box">
       <div>